 Ask when you conclude a conversation on the phone

 Refer to the video above and show your customer how to leave a review.
 Some will know how to do it, no problem.
 Others will have no idea how to leave a review on Google.
-Remember, the process goes like this:
+For quick instructions to provide customers, the steps to leaving a Google review go like this:

 Sign into Google (Gmail account)